GREENWAY DEL LAGO DI COMO

 Whether you decide to visit Argegno, Tremezzina, or Menaggio, don’t miss the chance to take a stroll along an easy path that is suitable all year round.
-The metal signs you will find along the way will guide you to cover the entire distance (lasting about three and half hours) or the five smaller straights.
+The metal signs along the way will guide you to cover the entire distance.

 Walk on the ancient Via Regina until you reach Sala Comacina, where you will see the chapel of San Rocco.
 Then, if you want, you can descend the steps and visit the medieval center of the town.